-On March 11, 2021, President Biden signed the latest $1.9 trillion COVID-19 relief bill (the “American Rescue Plan Act of 2021,” or ARPA) into law.
-Included within this stimulus package is a much-needed $28.6 billion Restaurant Revitalization Fund that is modeled after the RESTAURANTS Act.
+On March 11, 2021, President Biden signed the latest $1.9 trillion COVID relief bill (the “American Rescue Plan Act of 2021,” or ARPA) into law.
+Included within this bill is a much-needed $28.6 billion Restaurant Revitalization Fund that is modeled after the RESTAURANTS Act.
 The Restaurant Revitalization Fund is designed to specifically support the recovery of small and medium-sized food and beverage businesses.

-Food: restaurants, food stands, food trucks, food carts, caterers
+Food: restaurants, food stands, food trucks, food carts, caterers, bakeries

-Drink: saloons, inns, taverns, bars, lounges, brewpubs, tasting rooms, taprooms, or licensed facilities or premises of a beverage alcohol producer where people can sample, taste, or purchase products
+Drink: saloons, inns, taverns, bars, lounges, brewpubs, breweries and/or microbreweries, wineries and distilleries, snack and nonalcoholic beverage bars, tasting rooms, taprooms, or licensed facilities or premises of a beverage alcohol producer where people can sample, taste, or purchase products

-Businesses in the above categories that are located in an airport terminal or that are Tribally-owned
+Businesses in the above categories that are located in an airport terminal, operate independently (i.e. has its own Tax Identification Number) inside another business (such as a hotel or conference center), or that are Tribally-owned

 Businesses that aren’t eligible include the following: